 Insightful care providers take steps to determine what their customers must have (their needs), what they want, and what they do not want.
 To stimulate or modify the needs and wants of their customers, healthcare providers make their customers aware of new services or products as they become available.
-What they often forget to do is find out what new services or products their external customers want or need.
+What they often forget to do is find out what new services or products their external customers want or need; in others words, some providers readily advise customers of what they are able to offer but fail to ask those customers what they would really like to have available.